beetbox/beets/docs/dev/plugins.rst

 ``a``, ``s``, ``u``, ``t``, ``g``, ``e``, ``i``, ``b``.

-Additionally, the callback function can optionally specify the next action to be performed by returning one of the values from ``importer.action``, which will be passed to the main loop upon the callback has been processed.
+Additionally, the callback function can optionally specify the next action to be performed by returning a ``importer.action`` value.
+It may also return a ``autotag.Proposal`` value to update the set of current proposals to be considered.